RationalAsh/biorobotics-lab-nus/content/authors/myo-thant-sin-aung/_index.md

 user_groups:
 - Research Fellows
 ---
+Dr. Myo Thant Sin AUNG received his B.E. degree from Mandalay Technological University, Myanmar, M.E. degree from Bandung Institute of Technology, Indonesia, and Ph.D.
+(Eng.) degrees from Kyushu University, Japan, in 2006, 2008, and 2015, respectively, all in Mechanical Engineering.
+From September to November 2016, he was a Postdoctoral Researcher at Control Engineering Laboratory, Kyushu University.

-Dr. Yon Sin Chan received the Ph.D. degree in Mechanical Engineering from Monash University Malaysia in 2023.
-He is currently a Research Fellow in the Biorobotics Laboratory.
-He is working on the adoption of wearable devices to investigate various human movements such as gait, lifting and oil palm harvesting.
+He is currently a Research Fellow in Biorobotics Laboratory, National University of Singapore.
+His is working on control and noise filtering algorithms oriented for physical human-robot interaction and biomedical applications.